nylki/fit-bezier-3d-visualization/README.md

 Compare the original 3D polyline with the fitted 3D bezier spline in one space.

-Fitting algorithm currently used: https://github.com/Yay295/fitCurves
+Fitting algorithm currently used: https://github.com/soswow/fit-curve

-See also relevant issue: https://github.com/soswow/fit-curve/issues/18